Boolean algebra: Axiomatizing Boolean algebra

-The above definition of an abstract Boolean algebra as a set and operations satisfying "the" Boolean laws raises the question, what are those laws?
-A simple-minded answer is "all Boolean laws", which can be defined as all equations that hold for the Boolean algebra of 0 and 1.
-Since there are infinitely many such laws this is not a terribly satisfactory answer in practice, leading to the next question: does it suffice to require only finitely many laws to hold?
+The above definition of an abstract Boolean algebra as a set together with operations satisfying "the" Boolean laws raises the question of what those laws are.
+A simplistic answer is "all Boolean laws", which can be defined as all equations that hold for the Boolean algebra of 0 and 1.
+However, since there are infinitely many such laws, this is not a satisfactory answer in practice, leading to the question of it suffices to require only finitely many laws to hold.

-In the case of Boolean algebras the answer is yes.
-In particular the finitely many equations we have listed above suffice.
-We say that Boolean algebra is finitely axiomatizable or finitely based.Can this list be made shorter yet?
-Again the answer is yes.
+In the case of Boolean algebras, the answer is "yes": the finitely many equations listed above are sufficient.
+Thus, Boolean algebra is said to be finitely axiomatizable or finitely based.

+Moreover, the number of equations needed can be further reduced.
 To begin with, some of the above laws are implied by some of the others.
 A sufficient subset of the above laws consists of the pairs of associativity, commutativity, and absorption laws, distributivity of ∧ over ∨ (or the other distributivity law—one suffices), and the two complement laws.
-In fact this is the traditional axiomatization of Boolean algebra as a complemented distributive lattice.
+In fact, this is the traditional axiomatization of Boolean algebra as a complemented distributive lattice.

-By introducing additional laws not listed above it becomes possible to shorten the list yet further; for instance, with the vertical bar representing the Sheffer stroke operation, the single axiom $((a\mid b)\mid c) \mid (a\mid((a\mid c)\mid a)) = c$ is sufficient to completely axiomatize Boolean algebra.
+By introducing additional laws not listed above, it becomes possible to shorten the list of needed equations yet further; for instance, with the vertical bar representing the Sheffer stroke operation, the single axiom $((a\mid b)\mid c) \mid (a\mid((a\mid c)\mid a)) = c$ is sufficient to completely axiomatize Boolean algebra.
 It is also possible to find longer single axioms using more conventional operations; see Minimal axioms for Boolean algebra.